Simplicity–the art of maximizing the amount

 #3 – Cadence and Synchronization

-Cadence provides a rhythmic pattern, the dependable heartbeat for the development process.
+Cadence provides a rhythmic pattern, which offers a steady heartbeat for the development process.
 It makes routine those things that can be routine.
 Synchronization allows multiple perspectives to be understood and resolved at the same time.
 For example, synchronization is used to pull the various assets of a system together to assess solution-level viability.

 #4 – PI Planning

 No event is more powerful in SAFe than Program Increment (PI) planning.
 It provides the rhythm for the ART and connects strategy to execution by ensuring business and technology alignment.
 Aligning the entire ART on a common vision and goal creates substantial energy and a shared sense of purpose.

 #5 – Customer Centricity, DevOps and Release on Demand

 SAFe enterprises create a positive customer experience across their full set of products and services.
 They adopt a DevOps mindset, culture, and applicable technical practices to enable more frequent and higher-quality releases as the market demands.
 These practices provide faster validation of hypotheses and produce greater profits, increased employee engagement, and more satisfied customers